 The first time I remember laughing "hysterically", I was very young.
 We were at an amusement park in Wichita, Kansas known as Kiddie Land.
 My mother and father dotingly put me in a tiny train car that traveled on a miniature track in a series of circles.
 For some reason I found the entire experience so much fun that I began laughing and could not stop.
 I remember feeling a tinge of embarrassment.
 Perhaps it was a portent of things to come because, believe me, since then there have been dozens of times I needed to stop laughing but simply could not.
 Not to save my soul.

 I still remember the President of our company division and his secretary carrying on two conversations at once that took a turn.
 This happened decades ago, before HR was much of a factor in the corporate world because the secretary had a new Playgirl magazine at her desk for some reason.
-She had just mentioned to him there was birthday cake in the break room, and almost simultaneously he had asked about the magazine.
+She had just mentioned to the President that there was birthday cake in the break room, and almost simultaneously he had asked about the magazine.
 She pushed the closed magazine toward him as he asks "Anyone we know?"
 She retrieves the magazine to begin flipping the pages, solemnly saying "Gee, I don't know.
 Let me look."
 He says, "I mean is the birthday cake for anyone we know?"
 Those two began laughing and could not stop for at least 10 minutes.
 This could never happen in modern corporate times!

 There was a time when I exercised every molecule of will power not to laugh, even biting my tongue.
 I was in the backseat of the work van, a coworker was driving, and our supervisor was riding shot gun.
 We had closed the hotel bar down the night before which may or may not have contributed to this fantastic chain of events.
 After a hearty breakfast we were driving toward the job site in what was essentially an old beater of a van (nothing too good for the survey crew!).
 We were bumping along over cobble stones, or old red bricks to be more precise.
 Riding in the van was like riding in a paint shaker anyway, then to add a lumpy, potholed road to the mix and we were vigorously bouncing in our seats.
 The supervisor was speaking when suddenly, without warning, he vomited all over the dash.
 I wanted to laugh.
 I wanted to laugh so desperately!
 But I was new in that job and it was the boss who just lost his breakfast.
 I was biting my tongue and hugging myself so I would not laugh.